Approximations of π: Early history

-have claimed that the ancient Egyptians used an approximation of π as 22/7 = 3.142857 (about 0.04% too high) from as early as the Old Kingdom.
+have claimed that the ancient Egyptians used an approximation of π as 22/7 = 3.142857 (about 0.04% too high) from as early as the Old Kingdom (c.
+2700–2200 BC).

 This claim has been met with skepticism.

 Babylonian mathematics usually approximated π to 3, sufficient for the architectural projects of the time (notably also reflected in the description of Solomon's Temple in the Hebrew Bible).
 The Babylonians were aware that this was an approximation, and one Old Babylonian mathematical tablet excavated near Susa in 1936 (dated to between the 19th and 17th centuries BCE) gives a better approximation of π as 25/8 = 3.125, about 0.528% below the exact value.

 At about the same time, the Egyptian Rhind Mathematical Papyrus (dated to the Second Intermediate Period, c.
 1600 BCE, although stated to be a copy of an older, Middle Kingdom text) implies an approximation of π as 256/81 ≈ 3.16 (accurate to 0.6 percent) by calculating the area of a circle via approximation with the octagon.

 Astronomical calculations in the Shatapatha Brahmana (c.
 6th century BCE) use a fractional approximation of 339/108 ≈ 3.139.

-The Mahabharata (500 BCE - 300 CE) offers an approximation of 3, in the ratios offered in Bhishma Parva verses: 6.12.40-45.
+The Mahabharata (500 BCE – 300 CE) offers an approximation of 3, in the ratios offered in Bhishma Parva verses: 6.12.40–45.